 As well, domestic violence disproportionately affects specific segments of the population.
 Women, children, and impoverished are victimized significantly more than the general public.
 More severe handling of offences is intended to protect marginalized individuals.

 In a common assault, a single instance is more likely to be reported.
 With domestic violence, however, the offence is usually part of a longer pattern.
-It can go on for years behind closed doors, in the safety of the victim’s own home.
+It can go on for years behind closed doors, in the safety of the victim’s own family home.
 Victims often stay to keep the family together, because of financial considerations, or the fear that leaving or reporting the violence will make their situation worse.

 Contact William Jaksa today for a consultation.